 Type 2 diabetes is a metabolic disorder characterised by chronically high levels of glucose in the blood.
 Find out more about the condition and its prevalence.

-Onglyza (saxagliptin) is indicated in adult patients aged 18 years and older with Type 2 diabetes mellitus to improve glycaemic control.
+Forxiga (dapagliflozin) is indicated in adults aged 18 years and older with type 2 diabetes to improve glycaemic control.

 Onglyza (saxagliptin) is indicated in adults with type 2 diabetes mellitus to improve glycaemic control in combination with diet and exercise.